rosemm/context_word_seg/README.md

 _OPEN_ME.r has instrutcions for RAs, including the code to access the coding_scripts.r file

 context_coding_cleaning.R has the functions for cleaning the RAs' context coding, and for compiling them all into one document.

+context_cleaning_keys.txt and categories_cleaning_keys.txt are files for standardizing RA codes and combining codes into groups, respectively.
+For example, the first file standardizes spelling differences and synonyms (eating, meal, and eatting all get changed one code).
+The second file groups similar codes together into categories (changing clothes, brushing hair, undressing, and dressing all get changed to dressing).

 ## Defining context by key words
 data_processing.r has the analysis code.

-data_processing_functions.r has a list of specialized functions called by data_processing.r
+data_processing_functions.r has a list of specialized functions called by data_processing.r and  simulations.r.

 data_processing_orth_to_phon.r is a procedure for translating utterances from the .cha files from CHILDES to phon via Swingley's (2005) dictionary